 Root canal treatments can be carried out over one or two appointments and your dentist will advise which is more appropriate in your particular case.

 A local anaesthetic will be used to ensure the procedure is comfortable and a sheet of rubber dam will be placed over the tooth to protect the tooth against further bacteria getting into the canals.
-This will also protect you from the disinfecting chemicals your dentist will use to kill off any bacteria within the tooth.
+The rubber dam helps to protect you from the chemicals we use to disinfect the canals within the tooth

 In 75-90% of cases, root canal treatment will successfully prolong the life of your tooth.
 Your dentist will advise you on your particular case.